Small cancellation labellings of some infinite graphs and applications: Walls

 A \emph{wall} in a graph $\Gamma$ is a collection $w$ of edges such that removing all open edges of $w$ decomposes $\Gamma$ in exactly two connected components.
 We call $\Gamma$ a \emph{graph with walls}, if every edge belongs to a unique wall.
 This is a temporary abuse of notations with respect to `walls' defined as above, which will be justified later.

-If not stated otherwise, we assume that for a $C'(1/24)$--complex $X$, with given relators $r_i$, each graph $r_i$ is a graph with walls.
-Observe that every $r_i$ is in fact an isometrically embedded subgraph of $X$, by Lemma~\ref{l:remb}.
+If not stated otherwise, we assume that for a $C'(1/24)$--complex $X$ associated to a graphical presentation as explained in Subsection~\ref{s:c'cpl}, with given relators $r_i$, each graph $r_i$ is a graph with walls.
+In the current section and in the following Section~\ref{s:wlac}, using Lemma~\ref{l:remb}, we treat the relators $r_i$ as isometric subgraphs of $X$.
+This slight abuse of notation should not lead to confusion.
 Following \cite[Section 5]{W-qch}, we define walls in $\xj$ as follows: Two edges are in the same wall if they are in the same wall in some relator $r_i$.
-This relation is then extended transitively for all relators.
+This relation is then extended to an equivalence relation on the set of all edges of $X$.
+In particular, every edge is contained in a wall (possibly consisting of only that edge).

 In general, the above definition may not result in walls for $X^{(0)}$.
 We require some further assumptions on walls in relators, which are formulated below.

 \begin{definition}[($\beta,\Phi$)--separation] For $\beta \in (0,1/2]$ and a homeomorphism $\Phi \colon [0,+\infty)\to [0,+\infty)$, a graph $r$ with walls satisfies the \emph{($\beta,\Phi$)--separation property} if the following two conditions hold: